SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/evident-security-platform.md

 | count by status
 ```

-## Collecting Logs for the Evident.io ESP App
+## Collecting Logs for the Evident.io ESP app

 This page demonstrates how to configure log collection for the Evident.io ESP App, and provides an example log message and query.